zanebrzezinski/github_issues_viewer/readme.md

   authenticate the request.
 A rather easy fix, but felt out of the scope of this project.
   * Input field to look at issues for other repos.
 Again, rather trivial to implement, just need to grab the contents of the field and configure the ajax request url accordingly.
+  * "Time Ago" stamps for comment and issue submissions.
+Could have used a library, but would rather write the code out myself as it's pretty simple to accomplish.
   * Styling.
 Always styling.
 In spending so much time looking at githubs issues pages, I've somewhat aped their droll styling.
 Needs some more spice at the moment.
+  * Errors.
+Some are implemented, but one can never underestimate the end-user's ability to screw me up.
+Of course, as more features are added, so too is the possibility for more errors.